 Growing and planting mint indoors is easy.
 You can find mint growing indoors in a pot of soil or even in a bottle of water.
 For starters, you need a container with adequate drainage for healthy plant growth.
 Pot up your mint plant with a good potting mix, either a regular commercial type or one with equal amounts of sand, peat, and perlite mixed in.

-Water it well after planting and place it in an area with indirect light, preferably an east-facing window during spring and summer or a west- or south-facing one in fall and winter.
-You’ll also want to locate your mint plant in an area with an indoor temperature of around 65-70 degrees F. during the day and 55-60 degrees F. at night.
+Water the mint plant well after planting and place it in an area with indirect light, preferably an east-facing window during spring and summer or a west or south-facing one in fall and winter.
+You’ll also want to locate your mint plant in an area with an indoor temperature of around 65 to 70 degrees F. (18-21 C.) during the day and 55 to 60 degrees F. (13-15 C.) at night.

-If wishing to grow mint plants in water, simply take tip cuttings of about 5-6 inches in length from an established mint plant.
+If you wish to grow mint plants in water, simply take tip cuttings of about 5 to 6 inches (13-15 cm.) in length from an established mint plant.
 Remove the bottom leaves and place the cuttings in a water-filled glass or bottle.
-Set this in a sunny window with at least 4-6 hours of light each day.
+Set this in a sunny window with at least four to six hours of light each day.

 Care for Mint Growing Indoors